Specifications by Examples

 Test:

-In the previous example, the border case is when the transferred amount is $30, as this amount sets whether the fee is charged or not.
-Therefore, we need to create three tests: the transferred amount is $30, greater than $30, and lower than $30.
-The convenient way to present these tests are using a decision table, as shown below:
+In the previous example, the border case is when the transferred amount is $30, as this amount determines whether the fee is charged or not.
+Therefore, we need to create three tests: where the transferred amount is $30, greater than $30, and lower than $30.
+The convenient way to present these tests is by using a decision table, as shown below:

 Examples: